10 Interview Questions to assess candidate cultural fit and help avoid a "OOPS! HIRE"

-The Problem: Cost of a Bad Hire
+The Problem: Cost of a Hire Failure

-According to a recent study by Leadership IQ, almost 46% of newly hired employees fail with 18 months and only 19% achieve a high level of success.
+According to a study by Leadership IQ, almost 46% of newly hired employees fail with 18 months and only 19% achieve a high level of success.
 And, according to research from CareerBuilder, the cost of hiring the wrong people can be staggering, as much as $25,000 to over $50,000 depending on the size of the company, not to mention possible damage to morale, productivity, customers, etc.

 What is most interesting in this study was the fact that only 11% of new hire failures were attributable to lack of proper functional or technical skills, yet, traditionally, that is where companies tend to spend most of their time in the interviewing process.
 The areas that contribute the most to bad hiring are with issues around motivation and attitude driven by poor alignment with the company’s work environment.
 A candidate may have the skill necessary to be successful, but do they have the will?